Our Top Pick for Bulk Email

 Regardless of which provider you choose, one factor determines early success more than any other: IP warm-up.

-Skipping this step and blasting your full list on day one is the single fastest way to damage a brand-new IP β€” and recovering from a tarnished sender reputation can take weeks [citation:8].
+Skipping this step and blasting your full list on day one is the single fastest way to damage a brand-new IP β€” and recovering from a tarnished sender reputation can take weeks.

 The Bottom Line